Kastuś Kalinoŭski Regiment: Reactions

 The creation of the battalion was endorsed by Belarusian opposition leader Sviatlana Tsikhanouskaya, who noted that "more and more people from Belarus join to help Ukrainians defend their country".
 Belarusian president Alexander Lukashenko, an ally of Russian president Vladimir Putin, called the volunteers "crazed citizens".

 On 26 March, Deputy Head of the GUBOPiK of the Ministry of Internal Affairs of Belarus Mikhail Bedunkevich stated that a criminal case had been instituted in Belarus against 50 people from the Kastuś Kalinoŭski Battalion for participating in an armed conflict in a foreign state.

 In August 2022, Ivonka Survila, Chairman of the Council of the BNR, expressed her support for the regiment after speaking to members in Kolin.

 In November 2022, the European Parliament adopted a resolution expressing its support for the Kastus Kalinouski Regiment.

 On September 25, 2024, the Supreme Court of Belarus, due to efforts of Belarus' Prosecutor General Andrei Shved, recognized the Kastuś Kalinoŭski Regiment as a terrorist organization.

 In 2025, the Belarusian authorities sentenced five members of the Kalinoŭski Regiment in absentia to long prison terms and large fines.
+In 2026, similar sentences in absentia were handed down to five more regiment fighters, including Pavel Shurmei, Dzianis Procharaŭ and Vadzim Kabanchuk.